 Able to read, write and speak English

-Must be physically capable of sitting and/or standing for long periods, hearing voters and writing information
+Physically capable of sitting and/or standing for long periods, hearing voters and writing information

 Ability to follow instructions from the Judge of Election